-The agency rules and agency agreements and the securities will be governed by, and interpreted in accordance with, the laws of the Federal Republic.
+The agency agreements and the securities will be governed by, and interpreted in accordance with, the laws of the Federal Republic.

 Any action or legal proceedings arising out of or in connection with the securities may be brought only in the District Court (Landgericht) in Frankfurt am Main.